Teleport uses the YAML file format for configuration. A full configuration

 #passwordless: true

-# Sets the authenticator connector for SSO (Enterprise) or the default
+# Sets the default authentication connector for the cluster:

 # Defaults to "local".